 Despite all this, I’ve managed to save quite a lot.
 In just under 4 months, I’ve saved over £4000 (and within that 4 months, I had a 4 day trip to Berlin which cost around £450).

 I Don’t ‘Treat’ Myself

 For Christmas, I got around £300 cash from my family.
 Now, most people see Christmas money as ‘free money,’ and an excuse to go crazy in the sales.
 Usually I do too.
-But this year, for the first year ever, I cancelled my sales shopping date with my friend (it’s our tradition to go each year on the 27 Dec) and kept the money safe.
+But this year, for the first year ever, I cancelled my sales shopping date with my friend and kept the money safe.
 The only things I bought with it were a set of £6 hair extensions and a pirate hat for a fancy dress party.

 It goes without saying that I don’t buy clothes, books, shoes etc. unless I really need to (as in, my toes are poking out of my shoes).
 My mum dyes my hair at home, I don’t pay someone to pluck my eyebrows and I don’t buy £3.50 iced coffees from Starbucks when I can get them at Aldi for 50p.
 Retail therapy is, unfortunately, a thing of the past when you’re saving money to travel.

 My problem is that I’m a borderline alcoholic (joking, but not really), and I love eating out.
 Even when I’m travelling, I refuse to eat 7/11 toasties for every meal when I can go to a restaurant and get an amazing meal for $8.
 Maybe that makes me a diva but it’s just my thing.

 Obviously, it’s a little more difficult to eat out all the time and go to bars regularly in England than it is in, say, Vietnam, where you can get a beer for 10p.